cybercoder/tlscdn/README.md

 # TLSCDN - Kubernetes-Native CDN Controller for TLS Edge Routing

-TLSCDN is a Kubernetes controller that enables edge routing for http traffic in a Content Delivery Network (CDN) setup.
+TLSCDN controller is a Kubernetes controller that enables edge routing for http traffic in a Content Delivery Network (CDN) setup.
 It watches for CdnGateway and CdnHTTPRoute custom resources in your Kubernetes cluster and dynamically configures the underlying CDN infrastructure through a Redis database.

 ## Overview